areski/django-admin-tools-stats/docs/source/index.rst

 :Date: |today|
 :Keywords: django, python, plot, graph, nvd3, d3, dashboard
 :Author: Arezqui Belaid
-:Description: Django-admin-tools-stats is a Django admin module that allow you to create easily charts on your dashboard base on specific models and criterias.
+:Description: Django-admin-tools-stats is a Django admin module that allow you to create easily charts on your dashboard based on specific models and criterias.

 Contents: